 *Membership in U.S. Speedskating and the Amateur Skating Association of Illinois is REQUIRED of all club members.

 The Park Ridge Speed Skating Club (PRSSC) was founded in 1968.
 Notable club members have included Nancy Swider-Peltz, Mark Greenwald, and Nancy Swider-Peltz Jr, all OLYMPIANS, as well as many other national team members.
 We are an affiliate of the Park Ridge Park District.

 Contact us to learn more!

 Speed skates have long, narrow, flat blades to promote strong, efficient pushing and fast gliding.

 Short track skates have stiff boots to provide support for tight turns.
 The blade is offset to the left and is slightly bent to provide better ice contact in turns.
 We have some used short track skates available for beginning club members.

-We require the following safety equipment: Helmet (bicycle), gloves, shin pads (soccer), knee pads, neck protector, and long sleeves and pants.
+We require the following safety equipment: Helmet (bicycle), gloves, shin pads (soccer), knee pads, neck guard, long sleeves and close-fitting pants.
 We place thick pads along the boards at every practice and meet.